Frogging-Family/linux-tkg/linux57-tkg/README.md

 ### MuQSS is not yet an available option for this revision

-A custom Linux kernel 5.7 RC with specific PDS and BMQ CPU schedulers related patchsets selector (stock CFS is also an option) and added tweaks for a nice interactivity/performance balance, aiming for the best gaming experience.
+A custom Linux kernel 5.7.y with specific PDS and BMQ CPU schedulers related patchsets selector (stock CFS is also an option) and added tweaks for a nice interactivity/performance balance, aiming for the best gaming experience.

 Various personalization options available and userpatches support (put your own patches in the same dir as the PKGBUILD, with the ".mypatch" extension.